Police in Arizona looking into the death of Lori Vallow's third husband as she sits in an Idaho jail

 (CNN)Phoenix police officials are reviewing the investigation into the death of Joseph Ryan, Lori Vallow's third husband, a spokeswoman for the department told CNN on Friday.

-Vallow and her fourth husband, Chad Daybell, are both in jail in Idaho, awaiting trials on charges connected to the disappearances and death of her two children.
+Vallow and her fifth husband, Chad Daybell, are both in jail in Idaho, awaiting trials on charges connected to the disappearances and death of her two children.

 The review in Arizona was prompted in part by the recent publication of a recording made by Vallow's former sister-in-law, Annie Cushing, in 2018, police spokeswoman Sgt.
 Mercedes Fortune said in a statement to CNN.

-Note: Correction: An earlier version of this story incorrectly described Chad Daybell.
-He is Lori Vallow's fifth husband.